Class Descriptions

 Rally-O

 Rally-O is a sport which contains elements of obedience and agility.
 The course has numbered stations with a different exercise performed at each station.
-Courses can include cones and jumps as well as turns, sits, downs and recalls.
+Courses can include cones and low jumps as well as turns, sits, downs and recalls.

 Please see below for the pre-requisites to enrol in a Rally-O class.